Spectral Filtering Induced by Non-Hermitian Evolution with Balanced Gain and Loss: Enhancing Quantum Chaos

-{\it Energy dephasing with and without quantum jumps.---} Processes characterized by energy dephasing arise naturally in a variety of scenarios, including the presence of random quantum measurements \cite{Gisin84,Korbicz17}, clock errors in timing the evolution of a quantum system \cite{Egusquiza99}, and fluctuations in the system Hamiltonian \cite{Milburn91,Adler03}, such as those invoked by wavefunction collapse models \cite{Percival94,Bassi03,Bassi13}.
-The evolution of the quantum state is then set by $d_t\rho=-i[H_0,\rho]-\gamma[H_0,[H_0,\rho]]$, and can be recast as the master equation (\ref{QJME}) in terms of a non-Hermitian Hamiltonian $H_{\mathrm{eff}}=H_0-i\gamma H_0^2$ and the quantum Jump term $ J(\rho)=2\gamma H_0\rho H_0. $ By contrast, in the absence of quantum jumps, the evolution is described by the nonlinear master equation (\ref{BGLME}).
-When the initial quantum state is described by an arbitrary density matrix $\rho(0)=\sum_{nm}\rho_{nm}(0)|n\ra \la m|$, the exact solution can be found by first solving the linear case, dropping the nonlinear term which simply accounts for the correct normalization, and subsequently including its effect.
+{\it Energy dephasing with and without quantum jumps.---} Processes characterized by energy dephasing arise naturally in a variety of scenarios, including random quantum measurements \cite{Gisin84,Korbicz17}, clock errors in timing the evolution of a quantum system \cite{Egusquiza99}, and fluctuations in the system Hamiltonian \cite{Milburn91,Adler03}, such as those invoked by wavefunction collapse models \cite{Percival94,Bassi03,Bassi13}.
+The evolution of the quantum state is then exactly described by $d_t\rho=-i[H_0,\rho]-\gamma[H_0,[H_0,\rho]]$, with no restriction on $\gamma$ to the weak-coupling limit \cite{Chenu17,Xu19}.
+This can be recast as the master equation (\ref{QJME}) in terms of a non-Hermitian Hamiltonian $H_{\mathrm{eff}}=H_0-i\gamma H_0^2$ and the quantum jump term $ J(\rho)=2\gamma H_0\rho H_0. $ In the absence of quantum jumps, the trace-preserving evolution is described by the nonlinear master equation (\ref{BGLME}).
+Given $H_0=\sum_nE_n|n\ra\la n|$, for a generic initial quantum state $\rho(0)=\sum_{nm}\rho_{nm}(0)|n\ra \la m|$, the exact solution can be found by first solving the linear case, dropping the nonlinear term which simply accounts for the correct normalization, and subsequently including its effect.
 The time-dependent density matrix reads \beqa \rho(t)=\frac{\sum_{nm}\rho_{nm}(0)e^{-i(E_n-E_m)t-\gamma t (E_n^2+E_m^2)}}{\sum_{n}\rho_{nn}(0)e^{-2t\gamma E_n^2}}|n\ra \la m|.\nonumber\\ \eeqa With knowledge of the quantum state during time-evolution, we turn our attention to the interplay among Hamiltonian quantum chaos, energy dephasing, and BGL.
-In open quantum systems, different quantities have been proposed to characterize the dissipative quantum chaos using spectral properties \cite{Haake,Gorin06,Jacquod09,Xu19,Can19,Xu21SFF}.
+In open quantum systems, different quantities have been proposed to characterize dissipative quantum chaos using spectral properties \cite{Haake,Gorin06,Jacquod09,Xu19,Can19,Xu21SFF}.
 An analogue of the SFF is given by the fidelity between a coherent Gibbs state \beqa |\psi _{\beta }\rangle =\sum_{n}\frac{e^{-\beta E_{n}/2}}{\sqrt{Z_0(\beta )}}|n\rangle,\quad Z_0(\beta)=\tr[e^{-\beta H_0}], \eeqa and its time-evolution \cite{delcampo17,Xu19,delCampo2020,Xu21SFF}.